 Prerequisite mission: Blogger

 This blogging thing is kinda cool!
 Publish some more blog posts that contain good content and that attract good feedback:

 You have a lot to say, and you like to say it in a blog post.
 Write more blog posts that attract good feedback:

 Prerequisite mission: Skillful Blogger

 You're about to master this blogging thing.
 Keep up the great work and publish more great blog posts that draw positive feedback from the community:

 Prerequisite mission: Master Blogger

-You blog more than you breathe, and your blogs stand out:
+You blog more than you breathe, and your blog posts stand out: